teedaa/note-taker/README.md

 # Note Taker

 ## Description
-An application that allows users to write and save notes.
+An application based on Express and JS that allows users to write and save notes.

 ## Languages and Tools Used
 * ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)